 Comparison between EU countries gives a different picture depending on the indicator used.
 According to the mortality indicator the countries in the east of the EU had the worst scores, but in terms of the proportion of seniors within the total number of road fatalities other countries including those in Nordic countries tended to score less well.
-Nevertheless, there were also countries that score below average on both indicators, such as Portugal, Italy, Greece and Romania.

-The absolute number of senior fatalities between 2010 and 2018 increased by 4% to more than 6,700 fatalities on the roads, but decreased slightly in 2019 (-4% compared to 2018).
-As the total number of road fatalities was decreasing, their relative share increased even more sharply from 21% in 2010 to 28% in 2019.
-Within the group of senior fatalities, the largest increase could be observed among the over-85s, with an absolute increase of 43% since 2010.
+The absolute number of senior fatalities between 2011 and 2018 increased by 3% to almost 6,700 fatalities on the roads, but decreased slightly in 2019 (-4% compared to 2018) and again in 2020 (-23% between 2019 and 2020).
+As the total number of road fatalities was decreasing, their relative share increased even more sharply from 22% in 2011 to 26% in 2020.
+The lowest decrease in the number of fatalities occurs in the two outer age categories: -6% among 65-69 year olds and -11% among people over 85.
+These are also the two age categories in which the population has increased the most.

-Compared to all fatalities combined, senior fatalities were more often women (34% among seniors versus 23% among all fatalities).
-In terms of transport mode, seniors had a very high death toll among the most vulnerable modes of transport: 34% of seniors killed were pedestrians, 15% were cyclists.
+Compared to all fatalities combined, senior fatalities were more often women (32% among seniors versus 22% among all fatalities).
+In terms of transport mode, seniors had a very high death toll among the most vulnerable modes of transport: 33% of seniors killed were pedestrians, 17% were cyclists.
 These are only EU averages, with even higher percentages in half of EU countries.
-In some central and east European Member States, namely Slovakia, Romania and Lithuania, more than one in two senior fatalities was a pedestrian.
-In the Netherlands, 39% of senior fatalities were cyclists.
+In some central and east European Member States, namely Romania and Lithuania, more than one in two senior fatalities was a pedestrian.
+Belgium and the Netherlands have a large share of cyclists among senior fatalities.